 Treatment modalities such as cognitive behavior treatment (CBT) and dialectical behavior therapy (DBT) help women with PTSD gain confidence and mastery over physical and emotional responses to various triggers.

 These programs are often available in either residential or outpatient treatment programs and can take anywhere from a couple of months to many years to complete.
 With the right help, however, women with PTSD should be able to overcome their pain and learn new ways to manage their emotions.
+If you’re interested in seeking treatment for yourself or a loved one call us today at 901-350-4575.

 1 U.S. Department of Veterans Affairs.
 Women, Trauma, and PTSD.
 13 Aug 2015.